 In outdoor settings away from your home or garden, up to 6 people from a maximum of 2 households can meet while maintaining strict physical distancing – including for outdoor exercise and dining.

 Weddings may proceed, but with a limit of 25 guests for ceremony and reception (irrespective of venue).
-It will not be possible to attend a wedding in another county.

 Couples resident in a particular county, but with existing plans to get married, can travel to get married outside that county.